virtuoushub/minecrift/README.md

 We make regular releases and update the MTBS3D forum thread when a release is ready for general use.
-However, if you can't wait that long, we do have a continuous integration serivce generously provided by [CloudBees](http://www.cloudbees.com).
+However, if you can't wait that long, we do have a continuous integration service generously provided by [CloudBees](http://www.cloudbees.com).

 Click the button below to go to our Jenkins page where you can download the